 Orlistat is also available as an over-the-counter medicine, marketed under the name Alli.
 Alli is widely available in the United States and the United Kingdom, and with a 60mg dosage, it’s half the strength of Xenical.

-How orlistat works
+How does orlistat (Alli) work

 Orlistat is what’s known as a ‘fat blocker’, and helps block the absorption of dietary fats, reducing your overall calorie intake.